uq-eresearch/acrs/acrs-portlets/README.txt

 If you want to use another database you will need to also add a dependency to the matching JDBC driver in the "pom.xml" file.

+=== Compiling and Deploying
+- Run the following command from the project base directory mvn package -Dmaven.test.skip=true && cp target/acrs-portlets.war /path/to/liferay-portal-5.2.3/deploy
+- Then go into the Add Application section of liferay and drag and drop the portlet